wizgrav/clubber/README.md

 At any point, you can copy the address of the **State** link to get a full snapshot of the current state of the tool contained in a long url.
 Band configs, glsl snippets, current track and shader are all serialized so this url is essentially a self contained music vis patch that can be easily stored and shared.

+if you'd like to use the modulators you designed in your own js apps, webgl or other, check [Clubberize](https://github.com/wizgrav/clubberize)
 ### Clubber in the wild ###

 [Waveform demo by spleen](https://github.com/spleennooname/webg-clubber-demo)